ArveVM/HomeAssistantConfig4/avm_yaml/packages/solutions/cameras.md

 <br />

 ## How it works (for me):
-- created chip/popup to view tabbed card with cameras from Frigate
+- created chip/popup to view tabbed card with cameras from Frigate, birseye, cameras, frigate entities etc

 <br />